-Interview with author Edwin Betancourt
+Interview with author Dr. Bruce A. Johnson

 Q1.
 Hello Sir, can you please introduce yourself?
 Readers would love to know more about you.